mmbman/Katagiri/1979-08-15-Diamond-Sutra-Dharma-Not-Dharma-Dharma.md

 Material gifts, dharma gifts – but if you don’t have any material gifts, or if you don’t have any capability to preach dharma, what should you give?
 In one of the Buddhist scriptures, there are seven kinds of giving for such a person who doesn’t have any material gifts or dharma gifts.

 One is “giving with eyes”.
 This is to come in contact with people with a tender look.
 This is also a giving practice.
 Even though you don’t have any materials or dharmas you can preach, still there is a practice of giving.
-So, the first one is giving with eyes.

 The second is “giving with face”.
 It means to come in contact with people with a soft, gentle, joyous expression on one’s face.
-This is the second.

-[But] this is very important: it’s not necessary to always smile.
-To smile always – it’s not necessary to do that.
+But this is very important: it’s not necessary to always smile.
 If you have a very gentle, soft, magnanimous, joyous mind, your face speaks of your mind, how joyous it is, how gentle it is, even though you don’t smile.
 But if your mind is always angry, or always expressing complaints, et cetera, your face is always something miserable, ugly – even though you smile.
 Do you understand?

-So, the second is giving with face.
+#### 7:47

 The third: “giving with words”.
 It means to use peaceful words when one comes in contact with people.

 Peaceful words are very important.
 But peaceful words are not always gentle, not always soft.
-Sometimes even though the words are very pithy or very strong, it is also peaceful words when it is helpful for the person to turn over his own new life.
+Even though the words are very pithy or very strong, it is also peaceful words when it is helpful for the person to turn over his own new life.

-#### 8:54

 But even though it’s not necessary to scold or to scream always, there is a very interesting story.
-One of the famous Japanese novelists ... had one of his sons who wasted lots of money.
+One of the famous Japanese novelists had one of his sons who wasted lots of money.
 This novelist was also one of the great painters.
 So he painted, and the larger pictures were in his room.
 Sometimes he could sell them, but usually he didn’t sell them.
 But his son sold most of them without saying anything, in order to spend his life at the bar – *[mild laughter]* – drinking beer, wine, whisky always.
 Unfortunately, he got an ulcer.
 So he went to the hospital to recover, but unfortunately, after he recovered he still continued to spend lots of money to drink brandy.
 And finally, he got cancer.
 [All the way] until his death, his father didn’t scold him at all; he didn’t say *anything*.
 But his brothers and sisters were really angry with the father because he didn’t say anything to him – just watched him.

 This novelist was one of the very enthusiastic Buddhists, believing the teaching of the Lotus Sutra.
 In the Lotus Sutra, it’s always explaining the oneness of the world.
 So, right before he died with cancer, the son really expressed appreciation to his father.
 He didn’t say anything, but the son really expressed his gratitude to his father.
 This is [beautiful], because the world is one.